siccha/.vim/README.md

 It is already contained in this .vim-folder and does not need to be installed manually.
 For more information see [junegunn/vim-plug](https://github.com/junegunn/vim-plug).

-To use YouCompleteMe, make sure you have at the latest Vim 7.3.598 with python2 support.
+To use YouCompleteMe, use `vim --version` to make sure you have Vim 7.3.598 or later with python2 support.
-For more information on how to install YCM check [Valloric/YouCompleteMe](https://github.com/Valloric/YouCompleteMe#ubuntu-linux-x64-installation).
+For more information on YCM see [Valloric/YouCompleteMe](https://github.com/Valloric/YouCompleteMe#ubuntu-linux-x64-installation).

+Install the prerequisites to compile YCM:
 ```sh
     sudo apt-get install build-essential cmake
     sudo apt-get install python-dev